-Today, let’s have a look at the importance of staying debt-free for our family.
+Today, let’s look at the importance of staying debt-free for our family.

 Staying Put Instead Of Moving

-I bought my first flat when I was 21 years old when I sold it to purchase a three-bedroom townhome at 24.
+I bought my first flat when I was 21 years old, and when I sold it to purchase a three-bedroom townhome at 24.

-The money I made from the house sale and my meagre savings allowed me to move to Canada with cash in my pocket.
+The money I made from the house sale and my meager savings allowed me to move to Canada with cash in my pocket.

 Everything about my life in Canada has been bigger and better than I had ever imagined in the UK.

-Both Mrs. CBB and I talked about buying a home on a larger property to continue living a simple life.
+Mrs. CBB and I discussed buying a home on a larger property to continue living a simple life.

-However, we’ve both discussed staying where we are living unless we must move.
+However, we’ve both discussed staying where we live unless we must move.

 By that, I mean for my career or any help our son will need going into the future.